fkauffmann/xp12ddcs/README.md

 # xp12ddcs
-## X-Plane 12 Deprecated Datarefs and Commands Scanner for Windows 10/11
+## X-Plane 12 Deprecated Datarefs & Commands Scanner for Windows 10/11

 > This script scans OBJ, SND and LUA files for deprecated datarefs and commands, to help the community to adapt their XP11 addons to XP12.